inntran/git-benchmark-testdata/Menkib/Fulah.markdown

-"Gozer the Gozerian:  As the duly appointed representative of the city, county and state of New York, I hereby orr  to cease all supernatural activities at once and proceed immediately to r place of origin or the nearest parallel dimension, whichever is nearest."
+"Gozer the Gozerian:  As the duly appointed representative of the city, county and state of New York, I hereby orr  to cease all supernatural activities at once and proceed immediately to r place of origin or the nearest parallel ension, whichever is nearest."
 -- Ray (Dan Akyroyd, _Ghostbusters_
 I've already told  more than I know.
 "The rotter who simpers that he sees no difference between a five-dollar bill